-- All DFE is trace, but not transfer. - DFE is normally latent in nature. - It can only be observed through the use of tools. - → many issues with respect to those tools. - DFE is produced by FSMs. - FSMs have specific properties that define a portion of the physics of DFE. - Finite granularity implies limits on accuracy and precision based on representation. - FSMs are syntactic in nature so semantics is driven entirely by context.
+- DFE is trace, but not transfer.

+- Traces produced by the execution of FSMs.

+- FSMs have properties that define a physics.

+- Finite granularity implies limits on accuracy and precision based on representation.

+- FSMs are syntactic in nature so semantics is driven entirely by context.

+- DFE is normally latent in nature.

+- Can only be observed through use of tools.